maria901/rsppmp3_v27/readme.txt

-/sdl_2.0          <- the sources for our modified SDL 2.0 library, ready to be compiled again if needed /sqlite           <- sources for the Amanda_27.DLL, it is just a wrapper for SQLite, recommended the latest SQLite library /touch            <- sources for the C++ library SoundTouch that allows the change in playback speed in many modes
+/sdl_2.0          <- the sources for our modified SDL 2.0 library, ready to be compiled again if needed /sqlite           <- sources for the Amanda_27.DLL, it is just a wrapper for SQLite, recommended the latest SQLite library /touch            <- sources for the C++ library SoundTouch that allows the change in playback speed in many modes /parse_webm_m     <- sources for the webm fix DLL, required for some raw WebM files that don't have a complete header and that need to be generated from scratch and fast, the DLL is parse_espirita.dll
+/ffplay.c__v      <- source for the additional exectable that is ffplay.c compiled, now it is part of the project, can be useful for debugging purposes and to borrow features from ffpla.c to rsppmp3, the rotate code was an example

-Documentation of the version 19.4.6 available online at: https://arsoftware.net.br/binarywork/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html
+Documentation of the version 20.3.6 available online at: https://arsoftware.net.br/binarywork/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html
                 http://nomade.sf.net/Amanda_Ava_Pereira/rsppmp3_doc_8.9.9/html/decoder_8c.html